dh-nuigalway/Collections-as-Data-Hackathon/docs/readme.md

 Useful resources for the hackathon.

-- [Digial Humanites Projects @ NUI Galway](nuig-dh-projects.md) - a list of relevant digital collections by NUI Galway researchers.
+- [Digital Humanites Projects @ NUI Galway](nuig-dh-projects.md) - a list of relevant digital collections by NUI Galway researchers.
 - [NUI Galway Library - Digital Collections](library-collections.md) - a list, and short descriptions, of digital archives hosted by the library on their platform.
 - [External Collections](external-collections.md) - digital archives and collections data held by other organisations